cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 ### Getting started

-Unlike with Vue you don't need to install a cli tool to scaffold a Nuxt app as long as you have yarn or npm installed it is easy
+Unlike with Vue, you don't need to install a cli tool to scaffold a Nuxt app as long as you have yarn or npm installed it is easy

 ```javascript
 npx create-nuxt-app APPNAME // OR